SyedZaheen/FireBusters-UnmannedIntelligence_SCDFXIBM/README.md

 #### Lee Jun Jie
 Computer Engineering Graduate currently serving in SCDF
 #### Visshal Natarajan
-Freshmore from SUTD with a passion for ideas worth pursuing

 ## Unmanned Intelligence in a gist